 "She's simply five degrees above spectacular"

-"[Rusty] is the world's go to person for the vintage dance scene - very knowledgable, and so adorable and approachable at the same time - she is my hero!"
+"Rusty is the world's go to person for the vintage dance scene - very knowledgeable,

 Rusty Frank is a Tap Dancer and Lindy Hopper, producer, choreographer, writer, and dance preservationist.
 She is the author of the critically acclaimed book TAP!
 The Greatest Tap Dance Stars and Their Stories 1900-1955, the producer and choreographer of the stage revues "Swingin' The Century - The Big Band Show" and "Jazz Tap."
 Rusty is the producer of the in-production documentary, "TAP!
 Tempo of America" (recipient of a National Endowment for the Arts Grant).